QiuyiLi/MLMSC-II_simulation_script/README.md

 * simphy_gene.txt: ASTRAL-Pro results

 ## WFDL_bin
-This directory is for simulating higher order duplications using the WFDL model.
+This directory is for simulating the fraction of higher order duplications using the WFDL model.

 ## data_analysis
 This directory stores all simulation results and R scripts for data analysis and plots.